 Why choose an HO-5 insurance policy

-The open perils coverage provided by HO-5 policies means homeowners don't need to worry about whether or not a loss is potentially covered—as long as it's not listed as an exclusion.
+With higher coverage limits, the open perils coverage provided by HO-5 policies means homeowners don't need to worry about whether or not a loss is potentially covered—as long as it's not listed as an exclusion.
 And higher coverage limits provide financial security if homeowners need to repair or replace their home and belongings after a covered loss.

 HO-5 policies don’t have to cost an arm and a leg; while the average premium for an HO-3 policy in the United States is $1,438, the average HO-5 rings in at just $1,511.1 So if you're looking for maximum protection, an HO-5 insurance policy may be the ideal choice for your needs and budget.

 To explore top-tier options for high-value home insurance, consider Openly’s offerings.
 Openly provides access to exceptional homeowners insurance solutions and connects you with independent agents to tailor your coverage precisely.
-Complete our form, and we'll connect you with a licensed independent agent in your area, enhancing your journey to securing the best protection for your home.

 * We provide this information to help you understand insurance.
 Any coverage is subject to the terms of your policy.
 Please refer to your policy and declarations page for complete coverage details.